Woodward (WWD)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-In Q1, Woodward reported EPS at $1.69, up from $1.62 in the same quarter last year.
+In Q4, Woodward reported EPS of $2.17, up from $1.42 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Woodward’s full-year EPS of $6.08 to grow 9%.
+Over the next 12 months, Wall Street expects Woodward’s full-year EPS of $7.94 to grow 5.8%.

 8. Cash Is King

-Woodward has shown robust cash profitability, enabling it to comfortably ride out cyclical downturns while investing in plenty of new offerings and returning capital to investors.
-The company’s free cash flow margin averaged 10.9% over the last five years, quite impressive for an industrials business.
+Woodward has shown impressive cash profitability, enabling it to ride out cyclical downturns more easily while maintaining its investments in new and existing offerings.
+The company’s free cash flow margin averaged 9.5% over the last five years, better than the broader industrials sector.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Woodward’s ROIC has increased over the last few years.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+Fortunately, Woodward’s has increased over the last few years.
+This is a great sign when paired with its already strong returns.
+It could suggest its competitive advantage or profitable growth opportunities are expanding.

 10. Balance Sheet Assessment